meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Written out like that, it seems to me extremely debatable.
 Yet, the consequences if it&rsquo;s wrong:

 -   Calorie density does not matter
--   Total calorie amount in a meal does not matter
 -   Fiber does not make you meaningfully fuller
 -   There&rsquo;s no such thing as a &ldquo;low-calorie food&rdquo; or a &ldquo;high-calorie food&rdquo;